YakovlevaMary/YakovlevaMary/README.md

-<h1 align="center">   Hi there! ⭐ </h1>
+<h1 align="center"> ⭐ Hi there! ⭐ </h1>
 <h2 align="center"> My name is Maria </h2>

-- 🛰️ I’m currently working as aт engineer of integrated design and testing of spacecraft
+- 🛰️ I’m currently working as an engineer of integrated design and testing of spacecraft
 - 🚀 I am committed to continuous professional development
 - 🎓 I am currently studying automated testing in JAVA at the [QA.GURU](https://qa.guru) school
 - ⚡ The essence of testing is to believe in the existence of problems and to actively search for them